jannat710/jannat710/README.md

 <h2 align="center">👧About Me</h2>
 <br/>
 <p align="center">
   👋 Hi there!
 I'm Jannatul Ferdous, a passionate Frontend Web Developer with expertise in ReactJS and TailwindCSS.
-I love building beautiful and user-friendly interfaces that bring ideas to life.
+I'm always motivated to learn new technologies to stay updated in this constantly changing field.
+I love to code and fix problems.
  </>

 <div align="center">